Tidal perturbations of an extreme mass ratio inspiral around a Kerr black hole: Metric reconstruction

 \section{Metric reconstruction}

+As mentioned in the Introduction, metric reconstruction techniques have been widely used to derive metric perturbations of spinning black holes~\cite{LeTiec:2020bos, Yunes:2005ve, Berens:2024czo, Berens:2025kkm}.
+In this section, we summarize the metric reconstruction procedure relevant for our analysis and specialize it to slowly varying quadrupolar tidal fields.
 The reconstruction of the metric perturbation from solutions of the TME relies on the introduction of two tensorial differential operators, ${\mathcal{S}_0^\dag}_{\mu\nu}$ and ${\mathcal{S}_4^\dag}_{\mu\nu}$, which, when applied to appropriate scalar potentials, yield the corresponding metric perturbation in a radiation gauge.
-These scalar quantities, known as \emph{Hertz potentials}, satisfy an adjoint version of the TME and serve as intermediaries between the Weyl scalars $\psi_0$, $\psi_4$, and the metric perturbation $h_{\mu\nu}$ \cite{Chrzanowski:1975wv, Wald:1973wwa, Berens:2024czo, LeTiec:2020bos}.
+These scalar quantities, known as \emph{Hertz potentials}, satisfy an adjoint version of the TME and serve as intermediaries between the Weyl scalars $\psi_0$, $\psi_4$, and the metric perturbation $h_{\mu\nu}$ \cite{Chrzanowski:1975wv, Wald:1973wwa, Berens:2024czo, LeTiec:2020bos}. \footnote{We remind the reader that we work in the HH tetrad and that, as stated below Eq.~\eqref{eq:weylscalars_HH}, we omit the superscript ``HH'' on the Weyl scalars $\psi_0$ and $\psi_4$ throughout the remainder of the paper.}

 For a solution $\Psi_{\rm H}$ of the adjoint Teukolsky equation associated with the spin-$s=-2$ field, the metric perturbation in the \emph{ingoing radiation gauge} (IRG) is given by

 which satisfies the gauge conditions $l^\mu h_{\mu\nu}^{\rm IRG}=0$ and $g^{\mu\nu} h_{\mu\nu}^{\rm IRG}=0$.